 The Admission of Students

 1. Application Form.
-Bates uses the Common Application and a supplement.
+Bates uses the Common Application.
 In addition to biographical data, the application requests information concerning the applicant's academic and extracurricular interests.
-The required essay gives the applicant the opportunity to write on a suggested topic or one of personal choice.
-Additional writing samples or other evidence of creative ability are encouraged.
+The required essays give the applicant the opportunity to write on suggested topics.
+Applicants also must write an essay related to the Bates mission statement.
+Applicants are encouraged think about how and why the mission statement is of significance to them and related to their interest in Bates.

 2. Record in Secondary School.
 The secondary school record should consist of courses of a substantial college-preparatory nature.
 Individual cases may vary, but it is recommended that students have taken four years of English, at least three of mathematics, three of a foreign language, three of social science, and at least two of a laboratory science.